Home automation

 http://www.ceiweb.it

-The CEI is the body recognized by the Italian State and the European Union responsible for technical standardization in the electrotechnical, electronic and telecommunications sectors.
+The CEI is the body recognized by the Italian State and the European Union responsible for technical standardization in the electrical, electronic and telecommunications sectors.

-The CEI technical standards help to define what the laws cite as “rule of art”
+The CEI technical standards contribute to defining what the laws cite as "state of the art"

 related articles

-1) Introduction: the ventilated facades The UNI 8369 and UNI 7959 standards indicate vertical closures as "class of technical elements…
+1) Introduction: ventilated facades The UNI 8369 and UNI 7959 standards indicate vertical closures as a “class of technical elements with the main functions of regulating the passage…

 15 March 2019